 You can’t beat geometry.
 But you can pack parathas in your square lunchbox without an inch of space going waste.
 Let me show you how.

 When chefs with expertise in other cuisines turn to Indian, it is lovely to see their interpretations of dishes well-known to us.
 Parathas are regular fare at my place but I learnt of this interesting variation courtesy MasterChef Australia.

 Learning how to make stuffed parathas wasn’t exactly a cakewalk for me.
 Most often I would go overboard with the filling and the paratha would crack open while rolling, leaving a messy spill.
 To counter that, I would fill so little that only superactive taste buds could tell there was actually something between the layers of flour.

 One day years ago, quite by accident, I discovered this pleasing middle ground – aloo parathas without the hassle of stuffing.
 Sharing my method here, I’m sure this will help the novice paratha rollers among you.

-This happens often with me – I make rajma (red kidney beans) masala, there is plenty leftover after a filling meal and then I don’t feel like do a repeat for the next meal.
+This happens often with me – I make rajma masala ((red kidney beans in gravy), there is plenty leftover after a filling meal and then I don’t feel like do a repeat for the next meal.
 What is the best way to finish off the remaining rajma masala?